Henrik Verder

-Henrik Verder (born 1942) is a pediatrician and the inventor of the INSURE (Intubation Surfactant Extubation) method combined with nasal CPAP (Continuous Positive Airway Pressure).
+Henrik Verder (born 1942) is a pediatrician and the inventor of the INSURE (Intubation Surfactant Extubation) and LISA (Less Invasive Surfactant Administration) methods combined with nasal CPAP (Continuous Positive Airway Pressure).
 In 1989 he used this pioneering method to successfully treat the first premature infant with severe RDS.
 Verder is a significant researcher within the field of paediatrics, with more than 50 publications and over 500 citations.

 Biography

 Verder received his medical degree from Copenhagen University in 1968 and went on to specialise in paediatrics in 1978, concentrating on prenatal determination of lung maturity and prevention of RDS (Infant Respiratory Distress Syndrome).
-In 1980 he was awarded his medical doctorate from Copenhagen University for his thesis on “Prenatal determination of lung maturity and prevention of RDS”.
+In 1980 he was awarded his medical doctorate from Copenhagen University for his thesis on "Prenatal determination of lung maturity and prevention of RDS".